 The last phase of creating a website with WordPress is the installation of plugins.
 Basically, a plugin is an extension that is built to expand WordPress capabilities.
 WordPress has thousands of plugins at your disposal.
 Based on your website needs, you can scroll through the ones that suit you.

 Before you go adding every funky plugin you can find please keep in mind that with every plugin you add you also add another potential door for hacking.
-Using lots of plugins also slows your site down a lot so pick them wisely and only install then if you really need the functionality.
+Using lots of plugins also slows your site down a lot so pick them wisely and only install them if you really need the functionality otherwise you will be sat asking your self why is WordPress so slow.

 To start installing plugins, go to “Plugins” then click on “Add New” and search from the directory.
 Once you find your plugin, click on install and wait for a few seconds.
 You will then be required to activate the plugin.
-Some of the popular plugins for many WordPress websites are Yoast SEO for WordPress, Contact Forms, Google Analytics, and Facebook comments plugin.
+Some of the popular plugins for many WordPress websites are Yoast SEO for WordPress, WPForms, Monster Insights, and Facebook comments plugin.

 Ready to Launch Your WordPress Website!